MuhammadMouostafa/object-oriented-programming/2-abstraction/5-static.md

 - A static member function is independent of any object of the class.
 - A static member function can be called even if no objects of the class exist.
-- A static member function can also be accessed using the class name through the scope resolution operator.
+- A static member function can be accessed using any other member function or the class name through the scope resolution operator.
 - A static member function can access static data members and static member functions inside or outside of the class.
 - Static member functions have a scope inside the class and cannot access the current object pointer.
 - You can also use a static member function to determine how many objects of the class have been created.